thejsj/colabExercises/README.md

 ## Image Resize

-At 100 lines of code this is the longest one of all the excercise, yet I really leaned on PIL to do most of the complicated stuff.
+At 100 lines of code this is the longest one of all the exercise, yet I really leaned on PIL to do most of the complicated stuff.

-I created a simple command line interface for specifing width, height, if the images will be cropped and directory.
+I created a simple command line interface for specifying width, height, if the images will be cropped and directory.
 So a command for the script would look something like this:

 	python imageResize.py --height 200 --width 200 --crop --resize